luraess/julia-parallel-course-EGU21/README.md

 ⤴️ [_back to course material_](#short-course-material)

 ### Greenland's ice cap evolution
-Finally, we can use our XPU ice flow solver to simulate the evolution of Greenland's ice cap for a specific climate scenario.
-The [`iceflow_xpu_evo.jl`](scripts/iceflow_xpu_evo.jl) code produces the following figure.
+We can finally use our XPU ice flow solver to simulate the evolution of Greenland's ice cap for a specific climate scenario.
+The steps are following:
+1. Compute the steady-state ice thickness for current climate forcing (mass balance function as described in [SIA equation](#sia-equation) section)
+2. Apply a time-dependent linear increase of the ELA (the equilibrium line where accumulation = ablation) of 1m/yr over the next 2500yrs.
+We here assume that an increase in annual mean temperature of 0.6°C is equivalent to a 100m shift of the ELA, thus 1m/yr represents 0.3°C per 50yrs.
+The [`iceflow_xpu_evo.jl`](scripts/iceflow_xpu_evo.jl) code implements this climate evolution model and produces the following predictions for the Greenland ice cap evolution:

 ![](docs/iceflow_evo_160x304.gif)

+> Note that our climate scenario may reflect some extreme warming over the next 2500yrs.

 ⤴️ [_back to course material_](#short-course-material)